eclipse-archived/ceylon-lang.org/documentation/1.1/tour/interop.md

         return System.getProperty("user.home");
     }

+The runtime check ensures that `null` can never unsoundly propagate from native Java code with unchecked null values into Ceylon code with checked null values, resulting in an eventual `NullPointerException` in Ceylon code far from the original call to Java.

+#### Gotcha!

+The Ceylon compiler doesn't have any information that a Java method could return `null`, and so it won't warn you at compile time if you call a Java method that sometimes returns `null`.

 ### Java properties are exposed as Ceylon attributes

 A Java getter/setter pair will appear to a Ceylon program as